Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/bug_report.md

 > and it will be in the bottom left corner (or in the MUI installer window using `/mui install`).

 > If you are using an out of date version of the UI then please update to
-> the latest version of the UI to see if this bug can be reproduced before continuing.
+> the latest version to see if this bug can be reproduced before continuing.

 1. **What is the bug?
 Please describe it in detail:**